Tman5976/UFO-s/README.md

 ![UFO two filter](https://user-images.githubusercontent.com/85756203/133914353-4f4c82c0-c8dd-44b3-8eb5-6de114165151.png)

+To successfully navigate the webpage, the user needs to enter the correct search into the filter.
+Spelling errors or searching for something that is not in the data will not return any data.

 ## Summary

 When the page is first visited, I believe the table can look overwhelming at first.
 All the data is presented at once, which could confuse someone visiting the site for the first time.